aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 ### Step 3: Combine LineStrings into a MultiLineString
 Pass the collection of `LineString` objects to the `CreateMultiLineString` method of the factory.

+### Step 4: Convert the MultiLineString to WKT
+Call the `ToWkt()` method on the resulting MultiLineString object.
+The returned string can be saved to a file, sent over a network, or used in a database column.

-### Step 4: Use the MultiLineString
+### Step 5: Use the MultiLineString
-You can now add the geometry to a feature, write it to a file, or perform spatial queries.
+You can now add the geometry to a feature, write it to a file, or perform spatial queries such as counting vertices.
+The **count points in geometry** tutorial shows you how to retrieve the total number of vertices across all constituent LineStrings.

 > **Note:** The actual C# code for these steps is identical across all Aspose.GIS tutorials that deal with geometry creation.
 Refer to the linked tutorials for the exact code snippets.

+## Common Use Cases
+- **Road network modeling:** Store each road segment as a `LineString` and group them into a `MultiLineString` for district‑level analysis.
+- **River and stream mapping:** Combine multiple river reaches into a single geometry to calculate total length or perform watershed analysis.
+- **Data exchange:** Export the geometry as WKT to share with third‑party GIS platforms that may not support native Aspose.GIS formats.

 ## Related Geometry Topics You Might Explore